16+ Stealth Camping Tips for Beginners

 Industrial parks in a city are a great way to try stealth camping.
 Try to find a parking lot that isn’t by any type of restaurant or bar.
 This works especially well if you have a cargo van that looks like a work van.
 You’ll blend in with all the other industrial vans in the area!

-Where To Go To the Bathroom when Stealth Camping
+#3 Going To the Bathroom when Stealth Camping

 We’ve never had a toilet in any of our vehicles when stealth camping.
 So, we’d find a public bathroom every night before bed so we could brush our teeth, wash our face and relieve ourselves one more time.